 - Our collective worship is of a broadly Christian nature.

 - Our religious education similarly places emphasis upon developing a knowledge and understanding of Christianity and there are also signs around school which reflect our status.

 Assemblies are held for pupils on a regular basis, ranging from whole school assemblies to separate Key Stage 1 and Key Stage 2 assemblies.
 We feel this gives the greatest variety for the children.

 The Religious Education Curriculum draws on the personal experiences of the pupils and includes the study of Christianity and the five other world religions.

 PSHE & SMSC

-Dale House School is committed to the development of the social and emotional needs of our children.
+Dale House School is committed to the development of the Personal, Social, Health and Economic (PSHE) needs of our children.
 We have developed a curriculum specifically for the children of our local community.
 Our model promotes a quality, broad and knowledge-rich curriculum with the holistic needs of the children at its heart.